sailplatform/caliper-python/README.rst

 * rfc3986 -- (Apache 2 licensed)

-* tox, discover -- (soft-dependencies used only for tests, MIT licensed)

 To work with the `imsglobal_caliper` bundle (maintain, use, run tests) you'll need to have these third-party packages in your local Python environment.